DataBiosphere/toil/docs/running/running.rst

       $ python sort.py file:jobStore

-   It's created a file called ``fileToSort.txt`` in your current directory.
+   The workflow created a file called ``fileToSort.txt`` in your current directory.
    Have a look at it and notice that it contains a whole lot of sorted lines!

 #.
 Run with custom options::